A relaxed performance of this year’s panto Dick Whittington is on Tuesday 11 December at 5.30pm.

 “The relaxed performance was a social lifeline for a family with a child with a diagnosis of autism.
 It enabled us to go to our first theatre as a family with no worries, anxiety or pressure and it gave my son an experience he would otherwise have missed.
 So thank you.
 A huge amount of thought had gone into every aspect of the relaxed performance and it was a delight to spend the evening feeling understood”.
 Becci, Chesterfield

-Here is a visual story to help prepare for your visit.
+We have a visual story that can be downloaded below to help prepare for your visit.
 It explains the inside of the theatre and what you can expect on the day.

 Plus one accompanying essential companion (per bought ticket) free of charge.